CLS-Genetics/CLS-Genetics.github.io/docs/PRS.md

 We are aiming for a full release of the PGS in 2025, though this is dependent on capacity (we are recruiting for a replacement genetics data manager);.
 We will email genetics data applicants when the data are available.
 For further updates please email clsdata@ucl.ac.uk.

 In the interim, we have a selection of PGS that can be obtained via application to the CLS DAC (see [Introduction](https://cls-genetics.github.io/docs/PRS.html)).
-These are available for the NCDS, BCS, Next Steps, and MCS (parents and children).
+These PGS are available for the NCDS, BCS, Next Steps, and MCS (parents and children).